VishalNadig/mfg_598/app/docs/API_docs.md

     coin_1: Coin to get the
     coin_2: The base currency.
     price: The price at which you want the alert.
-    mail: Flag to sen the mail or not.
+    mail: Flag to send the mail or not.
     receiver: The reciever email ID.